Nahid-Naseri/Real_Estate/README.md

-# Real_Estate
-Real Estate Housing Price Prediction
+# Real Estate Housing Price Prediction
+This task is used to test the understanding of scikit-library and its application of building a very simple Linear Regression model on
+Real Estate dataset.